Stuzanna/stream-processing/README.md

 --   'sink.partitioner' = 'fixed' -- Fixed will send to same partition, for demo purposes only );
 ```
-There are more properties described in documentation, [the Flink docs](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/formats/avro-confluent/) were particularly useful for schema registry properties.
-Table properties can also be updated later on, see the [Flink docs](https://nightlies.apache.org/flink/flink-table-store-docs-release-0.3/docs/how-to/altering-tables/) for altering tables and example below.
+These properties are specific to this `connector` type, I've also left some commented out to show what else you may consider in a non-dev environment.
+The [Flink docs](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/formats/avro-confluent/) were particularly useful for schema registry properties.
+Table properties can also be updated later on.

 `ALTER TABLE items SET ('properties.group.id'='flink_table_items');`

 Some useful commands for interrogating tables in Flink were: `SHOW tables;` , `DESCRIBE items;` and `SHOW CREATE TABLE items;` for more info.
 Note lowercase works.
+The full properties list for altering tables is, you guessed it, on the [Flink docs](https://nightlies.apache.org/flink/flink-table-store-docs-release-0.3/docs/how-to/altering-tables/).

 When building your processing queries you have to explicitly say which timestamps may be processing time, this can be added with:
 ```sql